-- · Enter posted land - Enter Agricultural land is land that is plowed or tilled; has standing crops or crop residue; is within a maintained fence for enclosing domestic livestock; is planted native or introduced hay land or grassland; or is planted to short rotation woody crops (harvested within 15 years of planting). - All planted grassland, hay land, and short rotation woody crop land meet the definition of agricultural land, grass land enrolled in the federal Conservation Reserve Program (CRP), Conservation Reserve Enhancement Program (CREP), or the state Reinvestment in Minnesota Reserve program (RIM), Walk In Access areas.
+- Enter Agricultural land land that is plowed or tilled; has standing crops or crop residue; is within a maintained fence for enclosing domestic livestock; is planted native or introduced hay land or grassland; or is planted to short rotation woody crops (harvested within 15 years of planting). - All planted grassland, hay land, and short rotation woody crop land meet the definition of agricultural land, grass land enrolled in the federal Conservation Reserve Program (CRP), Conservation Reserve Enhancement Program (CREP), or the state Reinvest in Minnesota Reserve Program (RIM), Walk In Access areas.
 These lands do not need to be posted to prevent trespass.